Updated August 2021

 A Policy Administrator will discuss with the Reporting Individual available avenues and options.
 A Reporting Individual may be able to take advantage of multiple options simultaneously.
 Options include contacting local law enforcement (if the incident involves a crime) and/or a disciplinary proceeding against the Respondent or, in appropriate circumstances, informal resolution.
 In situations where the Reporting Individual’s well-being requires, other options may include interim measures as described in Section IX below.
 The university will review the facts and circumstances of each case, as well the Reporting Individual’s wishes, in deciding whether and what steps are reasonable and appropriate.

 3. How Information Is Shared Within the University

 A Policy Administrator is not a confidential resource.
 However, even Colgate offices and employees who cannot guarantee confidentiality will maintain your privacy to the greatest extent possible.
-The information you provide to a non-confidential resource will be relayed only as necessary for the Associate Provost for Equity and Diversity and Title IX coordinator to investigate and/or seek a resolution and subject to other legal requirements.
+The information you provide to a non-confidential resource will be relayed only as necessary for the Title IX Coordinator and Equity and Diversity Officer to investigate and/or seek a resolution and subject to other legal requirements.
 This is described further below.

 4. How Decisions About Taking Action are Handled

 A report to a Policy Administrator often does, but need not necessarily, lead to an investigation or disciplinary action.
 The decision about what action(s) to take depends on many factors, including the Reporting Individual’s wishes.
 A Reporting Individual may make a report to a Policy Administrator and request that the university take no investigatory or disciplinary action.
 The university endeavors to comply with Reporting Individuals’ wishes with respect to whether responsive action is taken.
 However, that is not always possible, as the university must weigh the Reporting Individual’s wishes against its obligation to provide a safe, non-discriminatory environment for all members of its community and meet other legal obligations.